How Far Did Elizabeth Taylor Go to Fight AIDS?

 Elizabeth Taylor had a stellar film career, but a new documentary makes clear that her greatest role was that of AIDS activist, and her greatest costar was research scientist Mathilde Krim.

 The two women came together from different worlds to create the American Foundation for AIDS Research (now known as amfAR, the Foundation for AIDS Research), in 1985, early on in the pandemic.
-Their work and the breakthroughs it enabled form the subject of The Battle of amfAR, continuing World AIDS Day observance and premiering December 2 on HBO.
+Their work and the breakthroughs it enabled form the subject of the HBO doc, The Battle of amfAR.
 It’s the latest film from Oscar-winning director-producers Rob Epstein and Jeffrey Friedman (Lovelace, The Celluloid Closet, Common Threads: Stories From the Quilt).

 Fashion magnate Kenneth Cole, who chairs amfAR’s board of trustees, brought the idea to the filmmakers.
 “He called us out of the blue and pitched us this story, and we jumped at the chance,” says Epstein.
 They were gratified to not only tell the story of these extraordinary women but to also remind audiences that despite advances in treatment, AIDS has not gone away, and there is still much work to be done around the disease.